Donald Trump Could Fast-Track Unproven Coronavirus Vaccine As Campaign Stunt, Doctors Say

 According to CNN, Trump’s push for a vaccine — dubbed “Operation Warp Speed” — has experts worried.
 Dr. Peter Hotez, dean of the National School of Tropical Medicine, claims that the focus on quick production and vaccine testing is not an unreasonable approach.
 However, the way the approach is being communicated to the public, Hotez said, is causing “chaos and confusion” and fueling the anti-vaccine movement that has capitalized on the pandemic, as reported by The Guardian.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, previously predicted that approximately 100,000 doses of the vaccine developed by Moderna would be ready by the end of the year if it’s proven effective and safe in clinical trials.
+Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, previously predicted that approximately 100,000 doses of the vaccine developed by Moderna would be ready by the end of the year if it’s proven effective and safe in clinical trials.